net-engine/conNEct-four/README.md

 ## Task

-Your challenge is to complete the build of a Connect Four game, playable by two local players.
+Your task is to complete the build of a Connect Four game, playable by two local players.
 The basic project setup is ready to go; the game logic and styling is up to you.

 The game rules are as follows:
 - Each player fills one cell per turn
 - Cells can only be filled from the bottom up
 - The first player to fill four cells in a row wins

-Our talented designer Chelsea has provided a mockup of the game board for you to implement: https://www.figma.com/file/Him14I9maUphU81ApKmySj/Connect-4
+Our talented designer Chelsea has provided a mockup of the game board for you to implement: https://www.figma.com/file/sbHETq8VzYKpJurGBTrHhs/Connect-four

 Animations are not expected, and any other UI components can be styled as you see fit.